 Paid Electron apps need a secure way to block unauthorized access, often with license keys.
 In this guide, you'll integrate Keyforge into an Electron application for reliable licensing.

-You'll also see how to set up payments via Stripe and how to support offline license verifications using the Keyforge client SDK.
+You'll also see how to set up payments via Stripe, Lemon Squeezy, or Polar, and how to support offline license verifications using the Keyforge client SDK.

 Before you start